creep3rcrafter/Mystic-Potions/README.md

 ## About:
 - Adds New Potions To Minecraft & Makes Some Minecraft Potions Brewable!
 - All require **Architectury Api** for respective versions.
-- Have new ideas for potions? leave me a comment.
+- Have new ideas for potions?
+Leave me a comment.
 ### Potions/Effects:
 - **Thunderous Potion**
     - Instantly strikes lighting on Mobs/Players.